GerbilSoft/rom-properties/README.md

 * Sega 8-bit only supports ROM images with a "TMR SEGA" header.
 * Commodore DOS currently includes the 2040, 3040, 4040, 8050, 8250, 1540/1541,
   1571, and 1581 disk drives, in D64, D71, D80, D82, D81, G64, and G71 formats.
+  * File icons for GEOS files are supported.

 A configuration program, `rp-config`, is available to configure rom-properties using a graphical interface.
 This program allows you to configure which images